 A leaf is hiding the jack.
 Should we pick up the leaf, or declare the jack dead?

-The rules of petanque have a hard time dealing with leaves on the terrain.
+The FIPJP rules of petanque have a hard time dealing with leaves on the terrain.

 The French Federation of Petanque (FFPJP ) publishes a document called Code d’Arbitrage — the “Umpire’s Handbook”.
-The discussion of Article 11 in the Handbook is interesting because it distinguishes between what I’ve called CASE A and CASE B.
+Its discussion of Article 11 tries to explain the difference between Case A and Case B but does so with a confusing graphic.

 |Remove the leaf: the jack is good||Dead jack|